JozBx/Getting_and_cleaning_data_asses_4/Codebook.md

 ## CODEBOOK

-This file describes the variables, data, and transformations that you can find in the Get&Cli_Asses4.R file.
+This file describes the variables, data, and transformations that you can find in the run_analysis.R file.

 1. The site from where the data come from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 2. The data for the project:
     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The Get&Cli_Asses4 script performs the following steps:
+The run_analysis script performs the following steps:

 #### STEP 0: Download and extract the data